 Council of 325

-The council of 325 decided many important theological issues, especially concerning the Oneness in Trinity in relationship to the person of Jesus Christ.
-These early believers were attempting to define what they knew in the Scriptures by formulating doctrinal statements that would bring unity and focus for the church.[1]https://earlychurchtexts.com/public/creed_of_nicaea_325.htm
+The Council of 325 decided many important theological issues, especially concerning the unity of the Trinity and the person of Jesus Christ.
+These early believers sought to define their understanding of Scripture by formulating doctrinal statements that would bring unity and focus to the church.[2]https://earlychurchtexts.com/public/creed_of_nicaea_325.htm There is still some debate on the location of the council meeting in a religious setting before moving to the Nicaea palace for greater space.

 In my walking tour, I visit the Northern Walls, the Iznik Hagia Sophia, the Sunken (now partially exposed) Byzantine Basilica, and the Iznik Courtyard Museum.
 This page begins the write-ups, and please see my other blogs for more details.